What do digital marketers and modern day entrepreneurs have in common with headset-screaming, viciously competitive professional gamers?

 However, as boring as they might be, they also cultivate a certain work ethic that many digital marketers and entrepreneurs struggle to cultivate in themselves—consistency.
 Everyone has a hard time with consistency, because in some way, shape, or form, it is boring.
 Doing something day after day after day becomes repetitive, and it takes discipline to be able to execute effectively despite the fact.

 All the successful digital entrepreneurs out there know the value of consistency.
 Their success didn’t come “overnight.”
 It came after weeks and months and even years of hitting the pavement every single day.
 This is arguably the most important lesson I learned first-hand through gaming as a teenager.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.